How irrigation works

 From there, the system bringing water to your property is made up of open ditches, underground pipelines, control gates and valves.
 This system is owned, operated and maintained by those who use the system in your neighborhood.
 It is referred to as the "neighborhood system."
 You and your neighbors are responsible for making sure all gates and controls are set properly to receive ordered water for the individual properties within your neighborhood.

 If you are new to irrigation, the best way to learn about your neighborhood system is to talk to your neighbors.
-If you prefer, one of SRP's water delivery specialists will visit you for a walk-through of your neighborhood system.
+If you prefer, one of SRP's field services liaisons will visit you for a walk-through of your neighborhood and provide a system education.
 Call to request this free service.

 By knowing your neighborhood system and how it works, you will be able to prevent and solve future problems.
-We encourage you to get to know your neighbors, because successful irrigation depends on neighbors communicating and working together.
+We encourage you to get to know your neighbors, because successful irrigation is dependent upon neighbors communicating and working together.